Del-Fi Records

-Del-Fi Records was an American record label based in Hollywood, California, founded in 1958 and owned by Bob Keane.
+Del-Fi Records was an American independent record label based in Hollywood, California, founded in 1958 and owned by Bob Keane.

 The label's first single released was "Caravan" by Henri Rose in 1958, but the label was most famous for signing Ritchie Valens.
 Valens' first single for the label was "Come On Let's Go", which was a hit.
 His next single, "Donna"/"La Bamba", was an even bigger hit, and brought national notoriety to the label.
-Johnny Crawford, the co-star of the television series The Rifleman, was the Del-Fi artist who recorded the most hit singles.
+However, Johnny Crawford recorded more hit singles with Del-Fi than any other artist.

+The label was most active in the 1950s and '60s, but has occasionally issued newer recordings and maintains its back catalog in conjunctions with Rhino Records.

 History

 In 1966, legal action was taken against Del-Fi by attorney Al Schlesinger for Anthony Music, which filed a $122,000 suit over breach of contract, fraud and money owed.
 The principal stockholder of the company, Anthony Hilder, claimed the dispute was over royalties not being paid as per an alleged agreement for the masters of albums by the Centurians, Dave Myers and The Surftones, and the Sentinels, and the LP Battle of the Surf Bands.